Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Motivation and related work

 Given the complexity of SR systems, and the frequently non-linear ways in which behaviors can arise, it is difficult to obtain precise bounds on the collective behavior of a swarm $\TheSwarm$ of $\TheSwarmSize$ robots each running a control algorithm $\kappa$.
 Robots might need to respond to environmental signals that arrive at unpredictable times; such systems are well-modeled as asynchronous, and therefore difficult to predict precisely.
-However, if we conceptualize $\TheSwarm$ as a differentiable, continuous quantity, its dynamics can be modeled with ODEs whose variables are the population counts associated with different roles.
-We can apply a macroscopic-continuous ODE modeling approach for the \emph{average} behavior of $\TheSwarm$ in the steady state~\cite{Berman2007}, with the caveat that when using such a model to determine behavior of $\TheSwarm$, it is possible that actual system behaviors are far from the average~\cite{Lerman2004a}.
-Usually, the larger the system, the smaller the fluctuations; in small systems the fluctuations resulting from \emph{finite size effects} can be of order $\TheSwarmSize$, resulting in models which are accurate at asymptotically large scales but not small scales.
-The master equation~\cite{VanKampen2007}, which is typically used to model expected average behavior of systems, can be used to calculate the deviation from the average, but such calculations are often intractable or algebraically difficult.
+However, if we conceptualize $\TheSwarm$ as a differentiable, continuous quantity, its dynamics can be modeled with Ordinary Differential Equations (ODEs) whose variables are the population counts associated with the different roles.
+We can apply a macroscopic-continuous ODE modeling approach for the \emph{average} behavior of $\TheSwarm$ in the steady state~\citep{Berman2007}, with the caveat that when using such a model to determine the behavior of $\TheSwarm$, actual system behaviors could be far from the average~\citep{Lerman2004a}.
+Usually, the larger the system, the smaller the fluctuations; in small systems the fluctuations resulting from \emph{finite size effects} can be of order $\TheSwarmSize$, resulting in models which are accurate at asymptotically large scales but not at small scales.
+The master equation~\citep{VanKampen2007}, which is typically used to model the expected average behavior of systems, can be used to calculate the deviation from the average, but such calculations are often intractable or algebraically difficult.